Types of Material Handling Equipments

 • These are similar to the overhead type, except that they have the chain drive under trays or receptacles carrying the goods.

-Importance of Material Handling Equipment
+Importance of Warehouse Material Handling Equipment

 Greater efficiency: Outfitting your facility with relevant material handling equipment can reduce production stoppages by improving the circulation of materials around a facility.
 Many different types of material handling equipment can help you get your materials to key locations faster and maintain a more consistent flow, increasing efficiency as a result.